 Membrane switches, graphic overlays, rubber keypads and other style human-machine interface (HMI) products are what the end user sees and touches.
 From a brand perspective, the Company logo and/or colors used in the product are very meaningful.
 I think we are all familiar with some big brand consumer electronics products and what their logo and color scheme looks like.
 Getting that color consistency across all products requires the use of a Pantone Matching System.

-When a customer asks “I want my color as bright and blue as the sky”, it isn’t likely we could match their blue sky.
-Sure blue is blue but only the customer knows their specific color.
-Regardless if the color is on an existing product or a paint chip, it is virtually impossible to color match.
+When a customer asks, “I want my color as bright and blue as the sky”, it isn’t likely we could match their blue sky.
+Sure, blue is blue but only the customer knows their specific color.
+Regardless of the color is on an existing product or a paint chip, it is virtually impossible to match the color .

 Consistency In Your Products Brand